 Other groups of people also show differences in their theory of mind.
 For example, in one study, Frith asked people to predict where a girl might search for a marble that had been moved without her knowledge.
 The onlookers knew the marble’s whereabouts, so could they override their own knowledge to step into the girl’s shoes?
 Eye-tracking software revealed that neurotypical adults look at the same place the girl would, but people with Asperger’s syndrome are less likely to.
 They don’t seem to spontaneously anticipate others’ actions.
 “It is a bit worrying if [Baskin-Sommers and her colleagues] are proposing the very same underlying mechanism to explain callousness in psychopathy that we used previously to explain communication problems in autism, albeit based on a different test,” Frith says.
 “These are very different conditions, after all.”

 But there are subtle and important differences between the two studies, Baskin-Sommers says.
 Frith’s task didn’t look at whether another person’s perspective affects your own—and that’s what differs in psychopaths.
 They can take the perspectives of other people, but those perspectives don’t automatically impinge on their own.
-“This isn’t the typical pattern shown when identifying theory of mind deficits,” she says.
+“This isn’t the typical pattern shown when identifying theory-of-mind deficits,” she says.

 These new findings do not “explain” psychopathy; no single study would.
-Like most psychiatric problems, it’s a complex mess of genetic and environmental influences, all impinging on our most complex (and perhaps least understood) organ—the brain.
+Like most psychiatric problems, it’s a complex mess of genetic and environmental influences, all affecting our most complex (and perhaps least understood) organ—the brain.
 Psychopaths may show a lack of automatic perspective-taking, but “the interesting question is: Why?” says Essi Viding from University College London.
 “What in the genetic makeup and rearing environment of a person makes them like that?
 We need [long-term studies] to answer these questions and to investigate how malleable these processes are.”

 Meanwhile, Baskin-Sommers adds that there are ways of using what we already know.
 “We’re thinking about training prison officers in how to talk to inmates with psychopathy, and force a more deliberate perspective-taking,” she says.
 After altercations within the prison, “it’s normal to say ‘You did something wrong’, or ‘What happened here?’
 These data suggest that psychopaths won’t be able to answer that question.
 Unless you force them to take another inmate’s perspective on what happened, they won’t understand.”